CoralHydro2k/ch2kSeawater_Database/README.md

 The database is archived at NOAA paleo, and can be accessed at ncei.noaa.gov/access/paleo-search/study/35453

-If you have new data to submit to the database you can do so here - https://www.earthchem.org/communities/seawater-oxygen-isotopes/ using the template (https://www.earthchem.org/wp-content/uploads/2024/12/Seawater_Oxygen_Isotopes_Template_December2024.xlsx)
+If you have new data to submit to the database you can do so here - https://www.earthchem.org/communities/seawater-oxygen-isotopes/ using the template provided.